Insights Payroll

 Three actions clean up most of the exposure:

-For deeper coverage of related payroll topics, see our payroll outsourcing UAE buyer guide, our annual leave UAE guide, our maternity leave UAE guide and our payroll-WPS service page.
+For deeper coverage of related payroll topics, see our payroll outsourcing UAE buyer guide, our payroll services in Abu Dhabi guide, our payroll services in Sharjah guide, our annual leave UAE guide, our maternity leave UAE guide and our payroll and WPS processing service page.

 Disclaimer: Velmont Crest is a DED-licensed accounting and advisory firm.
 We provide outsourced payroll processing, WPS submission support, gratuity and leave-accrual tracking, Nafis Emiratisation register maintenance and inspection-readiness documentation for UAE businesses.
 We are not a Ministry of Human Resources and Emiratisation (MoHRE)-licensed PRO or visa-services agency, and we are not a Federal Tax Authority registered tax agent.
 Fees, regulatory requirements, WPS rules, Nafis quotas and inspection procedures change — verify the current position with the relevant authority and take advice from a licensed professional for matters specific to your circumstances.